William T Grant Foundation

 Priority Areas

-• Reducing inequality in academic, social, behavioral, or economic outcomes for young people ages 5-25
+• Reducing inequality in academic, social, behavioural, or economic outcomes for young people ages 5-25

 • Research on inequality dimensions including race, ethnicity, economic standing, sexual/gender minority status, language minority status, or immigrant origins